 Fall is officially here and that means it’s apple picking season.
-That’s why we’ve gathered all the places you can go apple picking near Toronto.
-Remember, when going apple picking to always wear sunscreen, comfortable shoes, and a mask.
-Apple season only lasts until mid-October so hurry before the apples are out of season.
+Apple season only lasts until mid-October so you have to go before the apples are out of season.
+If you’re interested in picking your own fresh apples they’re tons of places you can go apple picking near Toronto.
+Remember, when going apple picking always wear sunscreen, comfortable shoes, and dress appropriately for the weather.

 See also: Where to Get Your Halloween Decor For this Spooky Season >>>